-Shri Pant Maharaj demonstrated the existence of the God within everyone and ways to attain eternal bliss in simple ways without needing intricate Yoga procedures or ‘sanyasa’.
-He explained the concepts of ‘Sahaj samadhi’, ‘ajapajap’, etc. He also preached the message of love, the strength of truth and devotion to Sadguru, the teacher, the guide and the friend on divine path.
+Shri Pant Maharaj demonstrated the existence of God within everyone and ways to attain eternal bliss in simple ways without needing intricate Yoga procedures or ‘sanyasa’.
+He explained the concepts of ‘Sahaj samadhi’, ‘ajapajap’, etc. He also preached the message of love, the strength of truth and devotion to Sadguru, the teacher, the guide and the friend on the divine path.
 He belonged to the Avdhoot sect.

 Just behind the Temple, Sadguru was cremated.
 The site is marked by an ‘Audumbar’ tree and is called ‘Audumbar katta’.
 In the main temple facing the ‘paduka’ is a hall displaying the photos of those associated with the Sadguru.